About Us + Our Materials

 Sketchy Thoughts: Fast, Playful, and a Bit Cheeky

-Sketchy Thoughts is Stephen’s most spontaneous body of work — quick iPad sketches made in baths, planes, cars, beaches, and anywhere thoughts appear.
+Sketchy Thoughts is a pretty spontaneous body of work by Stephen — quick iPad sketches made in baths, planes, cars, beaches, and anywhere thoughts appear.
 Each piece starts with a lyric, a moment, or a passing observation and becomes something loose, colourful, and sharply honest.

 This series gently mocks the familiar “art” we see everywhere while also poking fun at Stephen himself - his habits, clichés, and contradictions.
 Part parody, part self-reflection, always rooted in real life.
 Fast, expressive, a little sarcastic, and quietly sincere, Sketchy Thoughts adds a playful new layer to the story of pots + pencils, metal + clay.